-The other costs also include regular and/or ongoing costs of <1 (2023: <1) for investing in GSAM BV funds.
+The other costs also include regular and/or ongoing costs of 1 (2023: 1) for investing in GSAM BV funds.

-The audit fees attributable to Share Class G for 2024 amount to 1 (2023: 1) for the audit of the financial statements and <1 (2023: <1) for other audit engagements.
+The audit fees attributable to Share Class Z for 2024 amount to 15 (2023: 13) for the audit of the financial statements and 7 (2023: 3) for other audit engagements.
 There are no audit fees related to advisory or other non-audit services.

 According to RJ 615.405, a comparative overview of normative costs and actual costs must be included.
 Normative costs are those incurred according to the prospectus, categorised by type.
-Since the management fee is calculated as a percentage of the total net asset value of the Share Class, the prospectus does not specify an absolute level for these costs.
-The percentage used during the reporting period is the same as the percentage stated in the prospectus.

-For Share Class G, the other costs are based on the actual costs incurred by the Share Class.
-Due to the relatively minor scale of these costs, they are not further quantified in the prospectus.
-For these reasons, a comparative overview with the cost level specified in the prospectus is not included in this annual report.
+For Share Class Z, the other costs are based on the actual costs incurred by the Share Class.
+Given the relatively small size of these costs, they are not quantified in the prospectus.
+For this reason, a comparative overview with the cost level stated in the prospectus is not included in this annual report.